dlaliberte/bikeshed-intro/index.md

 </table>

-## Strategies for incremental development
+## A Strategy for incremental development

 Once you have created an empty spec document, it might be easiest to follow the following steps to incrementally grow your spec.

+1. Start with Template
+2. Add WebIDL
+3. Describe WebIDL
+4. Add Algorithms

 ### Add WebIDL

 If you have WebIDL specifications for your API code, that is a great place to start.
 Simply copy-paste a subset of the WebIDL that corresponds to the public API into an `<xmp class="idl">` tag.
 Bikeshed docs recommend using the `<xmp>` tag rather than the `<pre>` tag so that you will not need to HTML-escape `&` and `<` characters.